coverclock/com-diag-hazer/README.md

 not be the one you end up with when the survey is complete or as the base sends subsequent updates to the rover.

 The Tumbleweed router does require a fixed IP address for this to work.
 In my setup, the Tumbleweed router connects to my home IP router (in my case, directly via wired Ethernet).
 But my IP router gets its globally routable WAN IP address from my internet provider via DHCP.
 My IP router supports Dynamic DNS (DDNS), in which it automatically sends an notification to my DDNS provider regarding the assigned IP address, who then changes the DNS database to map a fixed FQDN to the provided address.
 This FQDN is represented by "tumbleweed.test" above.
 I have configured the firewall in my IP router to forward the port named "tumbleweed" above to and from the same port on the static IP address on my LAN that I assigned to the Tumbleweed router.

-I'm running all three, router, base, and rover, as simple background processes.
-But it is also possible to run them in daemon mode, in which case messages normally written to standard error are logged to the system log.
-Also, I run all three in "headless" mode, where the screens normally written to standard output are instead written to a file, and a script is used to display the file as it changes; this decouples the router, rover, and base software from the display terminal while still allowing an on-demand real-time display.
-(This requires that the inotify-tools package be installed on the Pi.)

-Both gpstool (which implements the base and the rover) and rtktool (which implements the router) can be run as daemons via a command line switch (although I have not done so in these examples); the headless mode can still be used.

 As mentioned above, it is not unusual to see a WAN connected rover or base drop off and reappear on the WAN, often with a different port number and